 Stage One: Case Initiation

-The first stage that a collection expert goes through after receiving an account from a creditor is their initiation stage.
+The first stage that a collection expert goes through after receiving an account from a creditor is the initiation stage.
 Like all the stages in international debt recovery, this stage varies from country to country and from firm to firm.
 During this stage, the collection professional inputs the case information that they received from the client into their internal systems.
 Generally speaking, this stage is quite short and usually takes less than 24 hours.

 Stage Two: Initial Contact

 After getting their data sorted, the collection professional will start their initial contact attempts.
-This will involve using the contact methods that were provided to the collection profesional by the creditor.
+This will involve using the contact methods that were provided to the collection professional by the creditor.
 This could be in the form of phone calls, emails, physical letters sent to an address, or visits to a debtor’s home or place of work.
 If contact is established, the collection professional moves on to stage four.
 If the collection professional is unable to establish contact, they will move to stage three.

 Stage Three: Skip Tracing